 We generally purchase a delinquent mortgage loan from a pool soon after it becomes eligible for purchase.
-We may decide, or may be directed by the Federal Housing Finance Agency ("FHFA"), our conservator, to modify this policy regarding our option to purchase delinquent mortgage loans from pools.
+We may decide, or may be directed by FHFA, our conservator, to modify this policy regarding our option to purchase delinquent mortgage loans from pools.